hazelcast/hazelcast-reference-manual/src/ClusterUtilities/ManagingClusterState.md

-### Managing Cluster States
+### Managing Cluster and Member States

-With the release of 3.6, Hazelcast introduces two new operations to manage the states of your cluster.
-These operations can be performed using the new methods `changeClusterState()` and `shutdown()` which are in the <a href="https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/core/Cluster.java" target="_blank">Cluster interface</a>.
+With the release of 3.6, Hazelcast introduces cluster and member states in addition to the default `ACTIVE` state.
+This section explains these states of Hazelcast clusters and members which you can use to allow or restrict the designated cluster/member operations.

+#### Cluster States

 By changing the state of your cluster, you can allow/restrict several cluster operations or change the behavior of those operations.
+You can use the methods `changeClusterState()` and `shutdown()` which are in the <a href="https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/core/Cluster.java" target="_blank">Cluster interface</a> to change your cluster's state.

  Hazelcast clusters have the following states:

 - **`ACTIVE`**: This is the default cluster state.
 Cluster continues to operate without restrictions.
 <br></br>